 subscriptionBillingCycleContractDraftCommit mutation to commit your changes to the billing cycle:

-Learn how to link contracts together for a customer that has multiple subscriptions to save on shipping and administrative costs.
+Learn how to combine contracts together in a subscription billing cycle for a customer that has multiple subscriptions to save on shipping and administrative costs.